|

 and used in transplants at local hospitals.
 "Execution is one of the

-indispensable means of education," China's paramount leader, Deng
+indispensable means of education,"

 In

-the years following the 1979 revolution, Iran shot hundreds if not thousands of
+the years following the 1979 revolution,

 Nigeria.

-convicted armed robbers at the Kirikiri maximum
+43 convicted armed robbers at the Kirikiri maximum security prison in

-It was the largest number of executions in one day in Nigeria for decades and
+It was the largest number of executions in one day in

 The prisoners, some of whom had been on death row for as long as 16 years, were